wesharper/.dotfiles/README.md

 My personal `dotfiles` directory (MacOS/Linux) designed to be used with [GNU stow](https://www.gnu.org/software/stow/) to manage symlinks.

-Includes a modularized, manually configured, simple `zsh` config _without_ `oh-my-zsh` as well as configurations for a handful of applications in the `.config` folder.
+Includes a modularized, manually configured, simple `zsh` config _without_ `oh-my-zsh` as well as configurations for applications on both MacOS and Linux.
+Most application specific configuration is found in the `.config` folder. `zsh` scripts try to be aware of existing installations and current OS to provide some resilience across MacOS and Linux.

+While I like NixOS for my Linux devices (like my PC gaming rig), I've opted to use `homebrew` and a declarative `Brewfile` to manage my installed applications across my MacOS machines.
+I played around with `nix-darwin` and `home-manager` but didn't like the extra layer of abstraction that `home-manager` seems to entail.
+I've found that basically all of my app or shell-specific configurations work cross-platform in their current state using stow out of the box and can use each platform's respective declarative config file (i.e. `configuration.nix` or `Brewfile`) for application management.

+For me, it's a good balance of cross-platform reusability of my dotfiles without deviating too far from the broadly used patterns of the respective OS communities and without losing the benefits of declarative application management.
+For tools that are not cross-platform, like `Aerospace` or `i3wm`, the configuration files can live in the `~/.config` folder without causing any issues because they will never be read by uninstalled software.
+So far, I've found that platform-specific config is pretty rare, and typically only necessary in scripts for my `zsh` setup.

-If for some odd reason you want to try out my config or, more likely, if I move on to some new fun thing for long enough to forget what the hell I did here, just clone the repo (I put mine in `$HOME`) and run `stow .`.
+If for some odd reason you want to try out my config or, more likely, if I haven't done this in a while, use the following steps:

-**Use caution, as you may accidentally overwrite files you don't want to lose.**

-## Troubleshooting

-- `no such file or directory: $HOME/.config/zsh/plugins/*`
-  - I prefer to get plugins directly using git instead of `homebrew` or other package managers, so if this is your first use on a new machine or if a submodule has been added from a different machine, you will need to run `git submodule update --init --recursive` to grab code from relevant submodules.
-After that, it's good to periodically run `git submodule update --recursive --remote` just to keep everything up to date.
+- Install `stow`
+    - On Mac, I [install and use `homebrew`](https://brew.sh/) and install stow via `brew install stow` and in NixOS, I just include it in my `configuration.nix`
+- Clone the repo into the `$HOME` directory (this is important for absolute paths set in the `.zshenv` file)
+    - Since the repository includes submodules for zsh plugins, it's helpful to use the `--recurse-submodules` flag: `git clone --recurse-submodules <url> ~/.dotfiles`, although this can be done later if desired
+- `cd` into `~/.dotfiles`
+- Run `stow .`
+    - See the [`.stowrc` file](https://www.gnu.org/software/stow/manual/stow.html#Resource-Files) for the stow configuration